rethinkdb/rethinkdb/docs/index.rst

 RethinkDB can consume a large number of open file handles, for example when the number of socket connections is high.
-If you get a "Too many open files" error, that means that the operating system is limiting the number of open file handles that the application can use.
+If you get a "Too many open files" error, that means that the operating system limit on the number of open file handles has been reached.

 On most distributions of Linux you can find out the total limit for open file handles in the system using ``sysctl``::